 “We need a new piñata,” Michael concluded, already scanning the forest.

-Before Sam could object, he was lifted into the air and held directly above the mangled piñata.
-Despite his shouts and cries, they refused to put him down as they cheered mindlessly, raising their weapons triumphantly in the air.
-They brought him toward the loop of rope.
+Before Sam could object, the mob lifted him into the air directly above the mangled piñata.
+Despite his shouts and cries, they refused to put him down, cheering mindlessly, raising their weapons triumphantly in the air.
+They brought him toward the loop of rope, now empty.

 “Leave him be!”
 Wesley shouted to his army.
 “I have a better idea.
 We’ll have a game of tag; whoever I tag becomes the new piñata!”

 And just like that, the game began again.
 Fog continued to roll in from every corner, but from above Sam saw all their heads clearly.
 He watched Wesley switch from boy to boy, giving up on one, pursuing another.
 The wind howled, the leaves scattered, and the man at the base of the tree laid still and silent.
 The surrounding shrieks of laughter suddenly seemed chillingly unnatural against the rest of the decaying forest.